(Pocket-lint) - You probably already made up your mind about TikTok.

 What is TikTok?

 TikTok also had a predecessor, called Musical.ly, that Chinese entrepreneurs Alex Zhu and Luyu Yang launched in 2014.
 ByteDance acquired Musical.ly in 2017, and then a year later, it folded the service's core functionality and userbase into its own TikTok app.
-Existing Musical.ly users were migrated over to TikTok accounts.
-By 2018, TikTok had surpassed Facebook, Instagram, YouTube, and Snapchat in monthly installs in the US Apple App Store and Google Play Store.
+Existing Musical.ly users were migrated over.
+By 2018, TikTok had surpassed Facebook, Instagram, YouTube, and Snapchat in monthly installs in the US app stores.

 TikTok has over one billion global monthly active users - 63 per cent of which are between the ages of 10 and 29.
 Women on TikTok also outnumber men two to one in the US.
-As a result of TikTok's popularity, ByteDance is now considered the world’s most valuable startup, with a valuation of more than $105 billion.
+As a result of TikTok's popularity, ByteDance is now considered one of the world’s most valuable startup.

 How does TikTok work?